r0d8lsh0p/nostr-n8n/README.md

 ### Nostr Simple Post

-The Nostr Form to Post a Note workflow powers a Npub of your choosing, and allows you to delegate the ability to post notes from that Npub without needing to handover the private keys.
+The "Nostr Form to Post a Note" workflow powers a Npub of your choosing, and allows you to delegate the ability to post notes from that Npub without needing to handover the private keys.

 The workflow is designed to be a very simple example of Nostr, Nostrobots and n8n working together.

-#### Set up
+#### Set up Nostr Simple Post

 - **Prerequisites**: Complete the prerequisites as above to have a working n8n instance with Nostrobots Community Nodes installed,
 - **Add cedentials for n8n**: Nostr user private key, and (optional) username and password for the form,